 The Dyer Creek structure lies between the Bear and the Ball pools and is open to the South.
-The Dyer Creek Pool has approximately 23 acres and the cumulative production for the producing well is 13,554 barrels of oil.
+The Dyer Creek Pool has approximately 23 acres and the cumulative production for the producing well is 15,075 barrels of oil.
+The prospect also has one proved undeveloped location.